 The first activity in grade 3 focuses on participation in math class.
 This is an opportunity for the teacher to share what math class will be like, and to ask students what helps them engage in mathematics activities that involve solving problems and playing games, working alone and with others, and explaining their thinking.
 (Parallel discussions appear at the beginning of grades 4 and 5.)

 A conversation about agreements and expectations for Math Workshop happens early in grade 4 (and also in grades 3 and 5).
 This provides an opportunity to discuss working together, making choices, working productively and other aspects critical in making Math Workshop a valuable use of class time.

 The Grade 5 Mathematical Practices Essay highlights the importance of helping students persist and persevere in tackling new and challenging problems, and knowing what it means to ask for and provide support.

-While we, the Investigations staff, see many opportunities for ongoing conversations about norms in the Investigations classroom, we have been discussing the role such commitments play in developing an equitable math learning community, and the ways they can support those who have been historically excluded from engaging with deep and rigorous mathematics.
-Norms keep issues of equity present in planning, reflecting on, and implementing the curriculum.
-Having norms posted and revisited are a visible, tangible way for teachers to pay attention to the dynamics in their classroom.
-A commitment to developing and sustaining norms moves us closer to equitable and just learning communities.
+While we, the Investigations staff, see many opportunities for ongoing conversations about agreements in the Investigations classroom, we have been discussing the role such commitments play in developing an equitable math learning community, and the ways they can support those who have been historically excluded from engaging with deep and rigorous mathematics.
+Classroom agreements keep issues of equity present in planning, reflecting on, and implementing the curriculum.
+Having them posted and revisited are a visible, tangible way for teachers to pay attention to the dynamics in their classroom.
+A commitment to developing and sustaining such agreements moves us closer to equitable and just learning communities.

 - Meaningful Math Discussions: It’s about the Ideas, Not Where You Discuss Them - April 12, 2021